akashgreninja/akashgreninja/README.md

 <!-- [![Typing SVG](https://readme-typing-svg.herokuapp.com?font=serif&duration=4000&color=F75C7E&center=true&vCenter=true&lines=;I+am+from+West+Bengal%2C+India.;I+am+a+beginner+one+busy+with+studies.;This+is+my+hobby.;Thanks+for+checking+out+the+repositories.)](https://git.io/typing-svg) -->

-   I am Akash Uday Hulekal pursuing my B.E in Mechanical engineering  at  Bangalore Institute of Technology ,expected to complete by 2024 ,I am an upcoming intern @F5 Networks .I am the currently the @Microsoft Gold Student Ambassador for BIT , EX-Web-Service director of Rotract Club of BIT ,Ex-web developer lead for Google Developer Student Club  and the  .My hobbies are jogging,gaming .
+   I am Akash Uday Hulekal pursuing my B.E in Mechanical engineering  at  Bangalore Institute of Technology ,expected to complete by 2024 ,I am an intern @F5 Networks .I am the currently the @Microsoft Gold Student Ambassador for BIT , EX-Web-Service director of Rotract Club of BIT ,Ex-web developer lead for Google Developer Student Club  and the  .My hobbies are jogging,gaming .

    <h3>YES!!You can copy paste any code from here</h3>
+    <h3>Will not be active on github as much </h3>

    ![](https://visitor-badge.glitch.me/badge?page_id=akashgreninja.akashgreninja&left_text=MyPageVisitors)